 Installation of video-recording equipment began in 2016.
-Currently, 98.7% of our Class 8 fleet has forward-facing cameras installed.
+Currently, 100% of our Class 8 fleet has forward-facing cameras installed.
 This equipment provides lane departure warnings and enhanced radar functionalities for some systems, such as braking on stationary objects and pedestrian detection.
 The primary benefit of this technology is improving driver safety performance.

 Additionally, we introduced inward-facing cameras in April 2023.
 This safety technology leverages artificial intelligence to identify potential risks both outside, and now inside, the cab.
 We believe this additional technology helps protect motorists on the road while safeguarding our drivers from false claims.
-By the end of 2023, nearly 60% of our fleet was outfitted with this technology and we will be complete before the end of 2024.
+By the end of 2024, 100% of our in-service trucks were outfitted with this technology.